Antonio de Quintanilla: Early life

 Quintanilla was the son of Francisco de Quintanilla and Teresa Herrera y Santiago, who were members of distinguished families in the Spanish region of Pámanes.
 He was born November 14, 1787.
 He married Antonia Álvarez de Garay, the daughter of Captain Francisco alvarez and Bartola Garay.
+Quintanilla was the father of Antonio de Quintanilla Alvarez, a Spanish official given the Carlist title of Marquis de Quintanilla.